Bigrob7605/VPT-101/media/press_kit.md

 **Impact (1:00-1:30)**
 [Visual: Success stories, global map]
-"50+ labs worldwide are already using our protocols.
-40% reduction in chemotherapy side effects.
-3x improved vaccine efficacy.
-Real results."
+"Growing community of labs ready to use our protocols.
+Designed for 40% reduction in chemotherapy side effects.
+Designed for 3x improved vaccine efficacy.
+Real potential."

 **Call to Action (1:30-2:00)**
 [Visual: Community, collaboration]